-Certified Employees - Certified teachers and certain administrator positions are eligible for retiree health benefits once they meet the retirement eligibility requirements of the Rhode Island Employees Retirement System (RI ERS).
+Certified Employees - Certified teachers and certain administrator positions are eligible for retiree health benefits once they meet the retirement eligibility requirements of the Rhode Island Employees Retirement System (RI ERS) and have 10 years of service with the School District.
 The administrator positions that fall in this category are: Superintendent, Assistant Superintendent, Business Manager, and Principal.